cheater/articles/first-haskell-script.md

 	    case new_friend of
 	        Nothing -> loop friends
 	        Just new_friend -> loop (new_friend:friends)
 Notice two cool things.
 Firstly, we barely changed anything, but this change gives the compiler the ability to reason about our code in a much more advanced way.
 Secondly, notice that this time we have made a more involved pattern match; it's *Just new_friend*.
-It gives us direct access to *new_friend* as a value which we can access.
+It gives us direct access to *new_friend* as a variable.
 You can match against all sorts of structures which is very powerful; this allows you to extract values that are buried deep inside the value you are unpacking.
 Here is our whole program until now:
 	#!/usr/bin/env runhaskell
 	import qualified System.IO as I